The Maine Guide to Section 8 Housing

 - Inspection - All housing units must pass HUD’s Housing Quality Standards inspection.

+- Criminal background checks are required for all adult household members.
+Certain convictions, such as drug-related offenses, may disqualify applicants.
 In addition, recipients must comply with the program rules, including annual income re-certification and periodic housing inspections.

 What are the Income Limits for Housing Assistance Programs in Maine?